IPS-Eye-White

 But very importantly, Shavuot was one of the three annual feasts on which it was mandatory for all males to make the pilgrimage to Jerusalem.
 This ensured that Jews from all around were in Jerusalem that day and heard what Peter had to say in their own languages - a miraculous sign that caused thousands to believe.

-The most complete description of the Jewish feasts is found in Leviticus 23, each of which have both a historic and prophetic significance.
-They celebrate a historical event in Israel's past, but also are a prophecy of future events four of which have already come to pass. . it is important to note that the Feasts that symbolize a sequence of events, were given by God in a set chronological order.
+The most complete description of the Jewish feasts is found in Leviticus 23.
+Each feast celebrates a historical event in Israel's past but is also are a prophecy of a future event four of which have already come to pass.
+It is important to note that the Feasts that symbolize a sequence of events, were given by God in a set chronological order.
 Therefore the events that they symbolize will take place in the same exact order.
-I have read way too many interpretations of the Feasts that jump backwards and forwards between them in an effort to make them fit into pre-conceived end time scenarios.
-What we need to do is make the order of the Feasts our guideline to coming events, instead of scrambling them to fit our ideas.
+I have read way too many interpretations of the Feasts that jump backwards and forwards between them in an effort to make them fit into preconceived end time scenarios.
+What we need to do is make the order of the Feasts our guideline to coming events instead of scrambling them to fit our ideas.

 and Typology for a more detailed treatment of this intriguing subject.